diegoiast/fdbox/readme.md

 the paths to Qt, CMake, Ninja and MinGW as its installed on your system.
 The `-B build` is the build directory and can be changed as you please.

-If you are using QtCrreator - build fill fail.
-Because QtCreator by default will pass QMake variables (which you may not have), and since again it will defaultto NMake.
+If you are using QtCreator - build will fail.
+Because QtCreator by default will pass QMake variables (which you may not have), and since again it will default to NMake.
 In the build tab, in the "Initial CMake parameters" type:

     -DCMAKE_BUILD_TYPE:String=Debug
     -DCMAKE_C_COMPILER:STRING=%{Compiler:Executable:C}